miguelperez94/reduction_dti_ratio_united_states/README.md

 in the process of generating data for the first graph ("Household debt-to-income ratio in the US"), for the data cleaning process, and for the analysis related to median household income, unemployment, and poverty.
+* I acknowledge inspiration in the format of part of the layout of this project from the document "An examination of food insecurity in the United States, and the case for food rescue", by John Greer.